Ndubuisi-Agbandu/100-days-of-code/log.md

 i completed the shopping list and stand in line tasks.

 **Thoughts**: It was fun but i needed to make personal research on how to remove an element from in between an array using splice().
 Also i needed to assimilate the push, pop, shift and unshift properties.

+### Day 4: November 9, 2019

+**Today's Progress**: I was stucked for over a week, there was no place to get answers to my question i got tired and frustrated.